Real Incident

 The problem

 Solo attorney with one paralegal and roughly forty open matters.
-She'd been pasting deposition transcripts into the free tier of ChatGPT to summarize them, and recently realized that consumer ChatGPT trains on inputs by default.
-She wanted to keep using AI but stop bleeding privileged material into a vendor's training set.
+She'd been pasting deposition transcripts into the free tier of ChatGPT to summarize them, and realized that consumer AI tools can create confidentiality and training-use issues unless the firm understands and configures the product's data controls.
+She wanted to keep using AI but stop bleeding privileged material into a vendor's system.

 What I delivered